BrokenSource/Pyaket/website/docs/config/python.md

     export PYAKET_PYTHON_VERSION="3.13"
     ```

-- **Note**: Specific versions support, such as `3.10.17`, depends on the [uv-version](https://github.com/BrokenSource/Pyaket/blob/main/pyaket/Cargo.toml) in use, as the URLs are hard-coded in their binary.
+- **Note**: Specific versions support, such as `3.10.17`, depends on the [uv version](https://github.com/BrokenSource/Pyaket/blob/main/pyaket/Cargo.toml) in use, as the URLs are hard-coded in their binary.
 For example, `3.13.3` was added in [v0.6.14](https://github.com/astral-sh/uv/releases/tag/0.6.14).

 - Please chose carefully to ensure all your wheels and dependencies are compatible with the target version.
-Users may not have compilers and headers for sdists.
+Users may not have compilers, headers, git for sdists.

 ## Bundle